hull/hull-client-node/API.md

 ### properties.get

-Gets and returns all existing properties in the organization along with their metadata
+Fetches and returns all existing properties in the organization along with their metadata

 Returns **[Promise][13]&lt;[Object][1]>**